 Who doesn’t love a great deal?!
-One of the best thing about Yosemite is that you can experience majestic scenery on either a backpacker budget or enjoy all the finer things in life in four-star luxury.
+One of the best thing about Yosemite is that you can experience majestic scenery on a backpacker’s budget or add a few luxuries into the mix.
 See our tips below for how to experience Yosemite without breaking the bank.

 For other inexpensive lodging options, seek out places to stay in the nearby gateway town of Mariposa.
 This historic Gold Rush town offers more lodging and dining options than staying in the park, as well as world-class museums.
-If you are traveling in a group, staying at a vacation rental or private cabin can also be a fantastic way to cook for yourself, have a private cabin and have an authentic experience at an excellent value!
+Keep an eye open for cheap hotels near Yosemite just outside the park gates.
+If you are traveling in a group, staying at a vacation rental or private cabin can also be a fantastic way to cook for yourself, enjoy a private cabin and have an authentic experience at an excellent value!

 If roughing it is more your style, campsites that require a six month wait to get into in summer can be easily booked for the off-season and walk-in sites are a better option as well.
 Just be prepared for chillier nights, especially in starting in November or early December when the first snow falls.